 The University College Christian Union (Castle CU) is a group of students who are passionate about meeting as followers of Jesus to encourage one another, pray together and study the Bible.
 Our aim is to give every person in Castle a chance to hear about Jesus from someone who knows Him.
 Anyone and everyone is welcome.

 We meet once a week as a college CU and on Friday evenings we walk down to Central CU, which is a gathering of all college CUs as part of the university-wide Durham InterCollegiate Christian Union (DICCU).

 The CU college reps for University College are second-year students Joanna Leffler, Henry Grainger and Patrick Hayes.

 We’d love to get to know you!
 Check out our social media pages for more information.
 To stay updated, do join our Facebook group as well.
 If you have any questions about CU, finding a church community, being a Christian at university or would like to learn more about Jesus, please get in touch.

 Castle Dance Society is a place for everyone.
 Whether you just want to try something new or you have already been dancing for several years, you are welcome to attend our classes.
 We meet once a week, where we do some technique exercises followed by a choreography.
 Dance is a great combination of exercise and art, giving you strength, flexibility and body awareness.
 We hope you will give it a try!

-Please join our Facebook group Castle Dance Society to stay up to date and don’t hesitate to send us a message if you have any questions: Sofia, Issy and AV.
+Please join our Facebook group Castle Dance Society to stay up to date.

 Castle Chapel Choir